 More interesting programs are available in the \examples directory located in the main FlagShip folder (see note on page 9).
-Invoke to select this directory, and then start the Microsoft Make utility nmake where the above also shows a prompt when aborting the execution by click on the [X] button at top right.
+In the FlagShip console, invoke cd %FLAGSHIP\DIR%\examples to select this directory, and then start the Microsoft Make utility nmake to compile and execute all files there, by using the default template named makefile (described in the manual section FSC.2).